By TIM FAULKNER/ecoRI News staff

 Opponents of the proposed Invenergy power plant expect a large crowd at the April 13 Burrillville Town Council meeting to seek answers on zoning issues and the process the board might follow to approve or deny the project.

-A second public hearing sponsored by the Energy Facilities Siting Board was recently announced for May 10 at Burrillville Middle School.
+A second public hearing sponsored by the Energy Facility Siting Board was recently announced for May 10 at Burrillville Middle School.
 Speakers who were left out after the March 31 hearing ended at 10 p.m. will be given first preference to testify.
 The Energy Facilities Siting Board has a partial list of speakers signed up to speak before time ran out.
-Other speakers who missed out can be added to the list by contacting Todd Bianco at 401-780-2106 or vial e-mail at email@example.com.
+Other speakers who missed out can be added to the list by contacting Todd Bianco at 401-780-2106 or vial e-mail at firstname.lastname@example.org.
 A third public hearing is scheduled for May 23.

 Uxbridge says no